Development Finance Applications - Getting Your Paperwork Right

 GDV is a critical metric and shows the value that the property is expected to be worth on the open market once the building work is complete.
-This should be at least 20% above the project costs, and ideally 30% or higher.
+This figure should be at least 20% above the project costs and ideally 30% or higher.

 You'll need to have references from at least two local property agents supporting the projected GDV value.
-If you can include details of other property sales or valuations that back up your figures, it is beneficial.
+It is beneficial if you can include details of other property sales or valuations that back up your figures.

 Personal ID Documents

-Lastly, a UK lender needs to complete anti-money-laundering checks, and will therefore need information about your ID, deposit source and address.
+Lastly, a UK lender needs to complete anti-money-laundering checks and will need information about your ID, deposit source and address.

-Providing this information at the beginning will save the lender needing to ask for further documents later on in the process.
+Providing this information at the beginning will save the lender needing further documents later on in the process.

 Securing an excellent mortgage offer with Revolution Finance

 Brokers couldn't be easier: